rpm-software-management/rpm/docs/manual/spec.md

 * `verify`

   Relates to `%verify` scriptlet execution.
-As `%verify` scriptlet is not executed during install/erase, this does not affect transcation ordering.
+As `%verify` scriptlet is not executed during install/erase, this does not affect transaction ordering.

 * `interp`